Morph (X-Men: The Animated Series and X-Men '97 character): Reception

 Morph has often been recognized as a fan favorite from X-Men: The Animated Series, being described as such by Nick Nafpliotis of AIPT Comics, as well as Varietys Moreau.
 Moreau also viewed Morph's death in the show's premiere as a "shocking twist", while Gizmodos Whitbrook argued Morph's death is what helped them achieve popularity.
-Writing for SlashFilm, Ethan Anderton, who grew up watching the cartoon, stated that Morph was a popular character among fellow viewers of the series.
+Writing for SlashFilm, Ethan Anderton, who grew up watching the series, stated that Morph was a popular character among fellow viewers of the series.

 Attention was also afforded to Morph's storyline involving their resurrection as Mister Sinister's thrall during the show's second season, and the exploration of their trauma in the fourth.
 Nafpliotis praised Morph's resurrection as Sinister's minion, viewing it as a mature story arc.
 Polygon writer Carli Velocci noted that Morph had a "surprisingly complex arc throughout later seasons", following their resurrection.
 Velocci gave particular praise to Morph's role in the fourth season, which displayd the mental health issues they experienced after their encounter with the Sentinels; they viewed it as a "pretty sensitive portrayal of trauma, especially for a 1990s kids' cartoon".

 Morph's depiction as non-binary within X-Men '97 received primarily positive reviews.
 Bill Desowitch of IndieWire responded positively to the depiction of Morph as non-binary in X-Men '97, praising the series' "greater celebration of queer diversity", while Velocci described this development as logical, acknowledging that shapeshifters across fictional works often change into various genders.
 Gizmodos Whitbrook, while also commending the inclusion of openly queer character within the cast of X-Men '97, was critical of the decision to make Morph, a character with "a visible mutation", non-binary instead of a more human-presenting character.